nicholasjackson827/ngjackson/blog/build-github-contributions-layout-with-css-grid.md

 ![null](/static/assets/firefox_2018-03-18_18-32-04.png)

 Instead of filling our grid in nicely in the empty cells, the browser starts at the very first cell that we haven't yet defined.
 Since we've defined items to go in the first 6 rows and the first column, it only has the last 2 rows to fill in the blocks!
 Fortunately, there's a neat feature of grid parent elements called `grid-auto-flow` that allows us to define how the browser fills in the cells.
 If we add `grid-auto-flow: dense` to the `.contributions` element, this tells the browser to fit in new elements as soon as it can.
-It's a complex (but powerful) attribute so I'd recommending checking out [the docs](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-flow).
+It's a confusing (but powerful) attribute so I'd recommending checking out [the docs](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-flow).

 So all of our grid elements are filled in to the regions we want, but there's no spacing so it just looks like one big green rectangle.
-To fix that, let's add some gap between the cells with `grid-gap: 4px 4px` on the `.contributions` element.
+To fix that, let's add some gap between the cells with `grid-gap: 4px` on the `.contributions` element.
 Your `.contributions` element should now look like this:

 ```stylus
 .contributions